gianfa/fastai_notes/README.md

-# fastai_notes
+# Fast.ai notes
-Notebooks about fastai course on Deep Learning
+Notebooks and notes about fastai course on Deep Learning